-This sample run for the reaction $CH_3 + H_2 \rightarrow CH_4 + H$ is based on the test run ch5fu30tr5 included in the POLYRATE 9.7 test suite.
-It performs calculations of the TST, CVT and ICVT rate constants, and it is based on following the reaction path using the Euler steepest descents method (also called Euler single-step method).
-For all of the stationary points, symmetry is employed in all the NWCHEM calculations (which is the default for NWCHEM calculations); nevertheless, this option is turned off when calculating points along the reaction coordinate in order to avoid possible problems due to the reorientation of the system.
-A restart file is created (NWRRESTART keyword), and all the input of the geometries is done by means of files fu71 through fu74, in order to allow NWCHEM to optimize the stationary points (ohook option in OPTTS and optmin in the OPTIMIZATION section of the fu5 input file, and INITGEO set to hooks in the REACT1, REACT2, PROD1, and PROD2 in the input file fu5.
+This sample run for the reaction $CH_3 + H_2 \rightarrow CH_4 + H$ is based on the test run ch5fu30tr5 included in the POLYRATE 17-C test suite.
+It performs calculations of the TST and CVT rate constants, and it is based on following the reaction path using the Page-McIver method.
+For all of the stationary points, symmetry is employed in all the NWChem calculations (which is the default for NWChem calculations); nevertheless, this option is turned off when calculating points along the reaction coordinate in order to avoid possible problems due to the reorientation of the system.
+A restart file is created (NWRRESTART keyword), and all the input of the geometries is done by means of files fu71 through fu74, in order to allow NWChem to optimize the stationary points (ohook option in OPTTS and optmin in the OPTIMIZATION section of the fu5 input file, and INITGEO set to hooks in the REACT1, REACT2, PROD1, and PROD2 in the input file fu5.
 INITGEO is set to GEOM and STATUS is set to 2 in START sections in the input file fu5).

-ch5tr1.70 esp.fu70 Input data for NWCHEMRATE ch5tr1.71 esp.fu71 Input data for reactant 1 optimization ch5tr1.72 esp.fu72 Input data for reactant 2 optimization ch5tr1.73 esp.fu73 Input data for product 1 optimization ch5tr1.74 esp.fu74 Input data for product 2 optimization ch5tr1.dat poly.fu5 Input data for POLYRATE ch5tr1.61 esp.fu61 POLYRATE output file containing information about the stationary points ch5trl.fu6 poly.fu6 Long output file ch5tr1.fu15 poly.fu15 Summary output file ch5tr1.rst esp.fu84 Restart file written by NWCHEMRATE
+NWChemrate I/O files NWChemrate file names

+ch5tr1.70 esp.fu70 Input data for NWChemrate

+ch5tr1.71 esp.fu71 Input data for reactant 1

+optimization

+ch5tr1.72 esp.fu72 Input data for reactant 2

+optimization

+ch5tr1.73 esp.fu73 Input data for product 1

+optimization

+ch5tr1.74 esp.fu74 Input data for product 2

+optimization

+ch5tr1.dat poly.fu5 Input data for Polyrate

+ch5tr1.61 esp.fu61 Polyrate output file containing

+information about the

+stationary points

+ch5tr1.fu6 poly.fu6 Long output file

+ch5tr1.fu15 poly.fu15 Summary output file

+ch5tr1.rst esp.fu84 Restart file written by

+NWChemrate